ElijahLuis/Coding-Projects/README.md

-# Projects completed by Elijah Hernandez (via freeCodeCamp, AWS, or other independent entities).
+# Projects completed by Elijah Hernandez (via freeCodeCamp, AWS, and other independent entities).